 Alas!
 Our June Pipeline poetry adventure got thunderstorm-ed out, so we’re giving it another go in July.
 Please note the time change!
 We'll be spending the afternoon sharing and discussing recent works and in general all things poetic while taking in an iconic Richmond river scene.
 Exploring encouraged, so bring your walking shoes & sunscreen, and bring poems!
 Note that this is an open air event with minimal amenities, narrow walkways and ladder-only access.
 Pack blankets/towels/whatever else you need to get comfortable, and dress for the weather.
 Light picnic fare and discrete adult beverages are likewise encouraged.

 taZa Coffee n Creme, 5047 Forest Hill Ave., RVA 23225

-Give yourself the gift of time to write this holiday season!
-Pick up your pen in good company with us at Globehopper coffee every Tuesday.
-This is an informal meeting to freewrite and converse-- we believe writing doesn't have to be a solitary sport, and that you never know what inspiration might walk through the door.
-Group is open to specialized topics and sharing, but there is no formal critique or workshop agenda-- just busy souls making writing a priority!
-Feel free to join in!
+Who says poetry has to be done in a shuttered attic or at a lonely desk?
+Come battle your writer’s block with us!
+This group’s purpose is to create a cozy and informal venue to freewrite and converse-- we believe writing doesn't have to be a solitary sport, and that you never know what inspiration might walk through the door.
+Although we're open to specialized topics and sharing, there is no formal critique or workshop agenda— simply show up & come and go as you please!